Critters 3

-Critters 3 is a 1991 American science fiction comedy horror Direct-to-video film and the third installment of the Critters series, directed by Kristine Peterson.
-Cary Elwes mentioned on the commentary for the uncut edition DVD of Shin Saw that he passed on the role of Josh.
+Critters 3 is a 1991 American science fiction comedy horror direct-to-video film and the third installment of the Critters series, directed by Kristine Peterson.
+The film stars Aimee Brooks, John Calvin, Katherine Cortez, Don Keith Opper, and Leonardo DiCaprio in his film debut.
 It was shot simultaneously (from February to July 1991) with its sequel, Critters 4.
 Unlike the first two films, it does not take place in the town of Grover's Bend.
-It marked Leonardo DiCaprio's film debut.

 Plot

-Sometime after the events in Critters 2: The Main Course, Charlie MacFadden is tracking down the last of the Critters.
-A family of three – Annie (the main protagonist), Johnny (her little brother) and Clifford (the father) – stops at a rest stop when their car's tire pops.
-At the rest stop, Charlie warns them and Josh, stepson of a corrupt landlord, about the Critters.
-As this happens, a Critter lays eggs under the family's car and the family leaves, unknowingly taking the eggs with them.
-Soon after they arrive at their tenement, the Critters hatch and attack the sleazy maintenance man, Frank.
-When the landlord arrives, he too is eaten by the Critters after Josh locks him in Clifford's room, unknowingly trapping his stepfather with the creatures.
+Annie, her little brother Johnny and their father Clifford, are on their way home from vacation, when one of their van's tires blows out, forcing them to stop at a rest area.
+While Clifford fixes the tire, Johnny and Annie meet Josh, stepson of their corrupt landlord Briggs.
+While wandering into the forest to retrieve their frisbee, they encounter Charlie McFadden, the bounty hunter who's after the Critters.
+Before they leave, Charlie gives Johnny a crystal, telling him it will glow bright green when it's "time to watch out for yourself and your family".
+Meanwhile, an unseen Critter lays eggs beneath the family's van and the family leaves, unknowingly taking the eggs with them.

+Soon after they arrive at their tenement, the Critters hatch and sneak into the basement, where they kill the sleazy maintenance man, Frank.
+When Rosalie goes down to the basement, she is attacked by the Critters before being rescued by Annie.
+Meanwhile, Briggs arrives at the tenement to evict the residents, with Josh reluctantly accompanying him.
+When Briggs enters a room with Critters inside, Josh, having grown distasteful of his stepfather, shuts the door, unintentionally trapping him with the Critters, who then attack and kill him.

 Next, one of the residents is attacked and wounded.
 Annie, her family and five others (including Josh) try to get to safety in one piece by getting to the roof of the building.
 Charlie arrives and destroys the remaining Critters, saving the remaining tenants.
-The film ends in a cliffhanger as Charlie is about to destroy two Critter eggs, but is ordered not to and a containment pod sent from the Intergalactic Council crashes into the basement.
+The film ends in a cliffhanger as Charlie is about to destroy the last two Critter eggs, but is ordered not to and a containment pod sent from the Intergalactic Council crashes into the basement.